walkerjeffd/greenhouse/README.md

 ## About

-This repo contains the source code and instructions for setting up an ambient monitoring system.
-The system was designed specifically to monitor temperature and humidity levels in my greenhouse.
+This repo contains the source code and instructions for an ambient monitoring system designed specifically to monitor temperature and humidity levels in my greenhouse.
 However, it could be adapted to a variety of use cases with different sensors.

 ## Overview